clabnet/DataTestLoader/DataTestLoader/README-DataTestLoader.md

 ###Change Log

+####Version 1.1.0

+- New.
+- Fix.
+Removed timestamp on database schema filename.
+Also the config key FolderSchema was removed.
-- 19/8/2015 Added Nlog logging system.
+- New.
+Added [NLog](http://nlog-project.org/) logging system.

-- 18/8/2015 Fixed : "Failed to find or load the registered .Net Framework Data Provider" on ConsoleAppTest execution.
+- Fix. *"Failed to find or load the registered .Net Framework Data Provider"* error message on ConsoleAppTest execution.
 On a machine where Npgsql was not yet installed on GAC, the Npgsql driver *must be present on bin folder*.

-- 17/8/2015 The service name needed to finding native PG commands it is changed to select exactly the instance of server required: now it is 'postgresql-x64-9.4' *(because my colleague have two DB server instances different on her PC)*
+- Fix.
+The service name used for finding the native PG commands was changed to select the instance of server required: now it is **postgresql-x64-9.4**.

-- 12/8/2015 Refactoring creation schema of database.
+- New.
+Refactoring creation schema of database.
 Now we use the *--section=pre-data* and *--section=post-data* arguments.
 [See Postgresql documentation for details](http://www.postgresql.org/docs/9.4/static/app-pgdump.html)

-- 11/8/2015 Refactoring CheckValidSettings.
-Now the keys of config file are required only when are used, based on arguments of DataTestLoader.
+- New.
+Refactoring CheckValidSettings.
+The keys of config file are now required only when are used, based on command line arguments of DataTestLoader.

+####Version 1.0.0 15/7/2015
-- 15/7/2015 First release on public repositories **[NuGet](http://www.nuget.org/packages/DataTestLoader/)** and **[GitHub.](https://github.com/clabnet/DataTestLoader)**
+- First release on public repositories **[NuGet](http://www.nuget.org/packages/DataTestLoader/)** and **[GitHub.](https://github.com/clabnet/DataTestLoader)**

 ------